 Mile 4

 Hiking mile 4 brings you around the rim of the Lake Ann basin as you climb the last remaining elevation of the trail.
-The views are epic this entire section of the trail and at 3.7 miles you begin to lose elevation.
+The views are epic in this entire section of the trail, and at 3.7 miles, you begin to lose elevation.
+This area has the highest elevation of the trail and makes for some incredible panoramic views of the Cascade Mountains, especially on sunny days.

 There are two off-shoot trails that you can hike at the 3.7-mile mark where you can get a close look at the basin and views of the North Cascades National Park Complex.